hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added the anti-spam check for the Divi Contact form.
 * Added the anti-spam check for the Extra Contact form.
 * Added the anti-spam check for the Divi Builder Contact form.
+* Added the anti-spam check for the CoBlocks form.
 * Added the anti-spam check for the Quform form.
+* Added the anti-spam check for the Spectra form.
 * Fixed PHP 8.1 deprecated error.
 * Fixed the layout of the General page on mobile.